Sargis Yosip

 Mar Sargis Yousip is the Assyrian Church of the East's bishop-emeritus of Baghdad, Iraq.
 Born in 1950 in Baghdad, he was consecrated a bishop at the age of 17 by Mar Yosip Khnanisho in 1967, at the Mar Zaia Cathedral in Baghdad.
-In 2002 the bishop left for the United States and has since been unable to return to his diocese.
+In 2002, Yousip left for the United States and has since been unable to return to his diocese.
 He currently resides in exile at Modesto, California.